chris-wood/chris-wood.github.io/_drafts/designLocality.md

 and signing hierarchies, each with a succinct and concise interface that is used to perform operations relevant to the module.
 For example, key stores only handle storing and extracting keys.
 To create a public key I now only need to examine the public key module.
-If I wanted to build a self-signed certificate, I simply look at the certificate module.
+If I wanted to build a self-signed certificate, I look at the certificate module.
 If I wanted to construct something to sign a message (buffer), I look at the signer and its unit tests.
 There were longer any cyclical dependencies between these modules; Key stores depend on certificates, signers depend on key stores,